CrossRef/event-data-user-guide/event-data-manual.md

 TODO

 - doesn't store all DOIs
-- used for pull sources, see Selection of DOIs
+- used for pull sources, see Selection of DOIs and each source
-- works added over time
+- Research Objects added over time
-- have timestamp so can see first time CED became aware of DOI for query§
+- have timestamp so can see first time CED became aware of DOI for query